 Safe and reliable health and social care depends on access to, and use of, information that is accurate, valid, reliable, timely, relevant, legible and complete.
-A demographic dataset is essential to provide core information about patients and other service users.
+A demographic dataset is essential to provide core information about patients and service users.
 It comprises of identifying data elements about an individual, including, for example, the individual's date of birth, name and address as well as other items associated with an individual.

-The purpose of the National Standard Demographic Dataset for health and social care services in Ireland is to remove the duplication and variation within and between service providers when collecting patients' and service users' demographic data.
-It assists all service providers, including primary care centres, general practitioners, hospitals, primary care services, health and social care professionals, children's residential centres and residential centres for older people or residential services for children and adults with disabilities to collect standard core data about patients and service users.
+The purpose of the national standard demographic dataset for health and social care services in Ireland is to remove the duplication and variation within and between service providers when collecting patients' and service users' demographic data.
+It assists all service providers, including primary care centres, general practitioners, hospitals, allied health professionals, children's residential centres and residential centres for older people to collect standard core data about patients and service users.

-The development of a national standard demographic dataset helps to standardise how demographic data is recorded and facilitates easier sharing of information within and between health and social care services.
-This helps to reduce duplication in a number of areas, including, for example, fewer duplicate records, appointments, testing and prescribing, resulting in time, administration and cost savings.
+The development of a national standard demographic dataset helps to standardise how demographics are recorded and facilitates easier sharing of information within and between health and social care services.
+This contributes to reducing duplication in a number of areas, including, for example, fewer duplicate records, appointments, testing and prescribing, resulting in time, administration and cost savings.
 A national standard demographic dataset allows tracking and trending demographic data, hence enabling better planning of services and care provided.

-The guidance accompanying the demographic dataset provides support and assistance to the health and social care sector to meet the requirements of the National Standard Demographic Dataset, and ensure consistency in the recording of the data.
+The guidance accompanying the demographic dataset provides support and assistance to the health and social care sector to meet the requirements of the draft national standard demographic dataset, and ensure consistency in the recording of the data.

-1.1 Relationship with the individual health identifier and associated dataset
+1.1 Relationship with the Individual Health Identifier and Associated Dataset

 The ability to uniquely identify individuals is imperative to provide high-quality and safe care.
-The Health Information and Quality Authority has recognised the importance of being able to uniquely identify individuals and has recommended the introduction of an individual health identifier.(1) The implementation of the individual health identifier commenced in 2015.
+The Health Information and Quality Authority has recognised the importance of being able to uniquely identify individuals and has recommended the introduction of an individual health identifier.
+(1) It is expected that implementation of the individual health identifier will commence in 2015.
 An individual health identifier comprises of three main components: the number itself, the dataset associated with the number, and the system that supports the number and dataset.
 The purpose of the individual health identifier is to safely identify individuals accessing health and social care services in Ireland.
 The dataset associated with the individual health identifier will contain data elements such as name, date of birth and address.

-The National Standard Demographic Dataset sets out how health and social care providers should record demographic data about individuals accessing their services.
-The National Standard Demographic Dataset includes all the data elements present in the individual health identifier dataset with the exception of the Personal Public Service (PPS) number.
+The national standard demographic dataset sets out how healthcare providers should record demographic data about individuals accessing health and social care services.
+The national standard demographic dataset includes all the data elements present in the individual health identifier dataset with the exception of the PPS number.
 It is important to note that it is intended that the PPS number is included in the individual health identifier dataset purely for the purposes of searching for an individual health identifier and will not be downloadable or visible to users of the individual health identifier system.
-Therefore, including the PPS number in the National Standard Demographic Dataset would be inappropriate.
+Therefore, including the PPS number in the national standard demographic dataset would be inappropriate.